Tool to calculate the altitude of a point on Earth from its coordinates (GPS point, latitude, longitude)

 The GPS coordinates contain only 2 pieces of information: latitude and longitude on the terrestrial globe.
 Altitude (or elevation, or z value) is the height of the point on Earth, relative to the sea level which is counted as the base altitude (0 meters).

-However, NASA's satellites scoured the Earth's surface with radars and more or less accurately modeled the elevation of each point on the globe. dCode uses this data to find the altitude of a GPS point.
+However, NASA's satellites (and others) scoured the Earth's surface with radars and more or less accurately modeled the elevation of each point on the globe. dCode uses this data to find the altitude of a GPS point (reference geoid). dCode uses this data to find the altitude of a GPS point.

 NB: The values given take the sea level as an altimetric reference.

-The altitudes found are subject to a margin of error of 1 to 2% (approximately ±10m)
+The altitudes found are subject to a margin of error of 1 to 2% (approximately ±10m), depending on the sources used, they may vary slightly by a few meters.

-Altitude data represents gigabytes of digits, there are several research studies that offer it.
-SRTM (Shuttle Radar Topography Mission) data, among the most comprehensive on the globe, is available here (link)
+Altitude/terrain data represents gigabytes of digits, there are several research studies that offer it.
+SRTM (Shuttle Radar Topography Mission) data, among the most comprehensive on the globe, is available here

 dCode retains ownership of the "GPS Elevation" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "GPS Elevation" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or the "GPS Elevation" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "GPS Elevation" are not public, same for offline use on PC, tablet, iPhone or Android !
+Any algorithm for the "GPS Elevation" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "GPS Elevation" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "GPS Elevation" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.